The Rich Have White Stuff YKTTW Discussion

 - The Twilight Saga

 - The Cullens are shocking white vampires, in contrast to everyone but most startlingly to the Quileutes, who are dark tan with black hair.
+The Quileutes are obviously natives, and at one point Edward Cullen is referred to as "the freaky pale skinned boy".
+This may also play on the expectations of immortal vampires being wealthy and native peoples not.

 - The Twilight film Breaking Dawn pt.
 II has the Cullen vampire family, who are obscenely wealthy thanks to their sire Carlisle being a talented doctor and (apparently) good with money.
 At one point in the movie they casually gift newlywed vampires Edward and Bella with a fully furnished, decorated and wardrobed cottage.
 Where this trope comes in?
 The baby room is pure white.
 While lovely to look at, anyone who is remotely familiar with a baby's tendency to make messes would instinctively cringe at the "gift."
 There may be some Fridge Brilliance in there when you consider that the Cullens would have been massively ignorant of childrearing so it may not have seemed impractical.
 Then again, maybe they consider the added workload of keeping the baby room pristine a worthwhile way to kill time?